PlusConsultingAppDev/Text-Name-Search/README.md

 For the purposes of this test, you can use any .NET or Client-Side architecture(s) of your choice to complete the requirements outlined below.

 ## Requirements
 An enterprise organization is looking to create an application used to find a preset list of names within the content of any given text value.
 The purpose of this application is to find employee names mentioned in news articles for a new employee engagement program.
 A team of will be updating the list of names on a weekly basis.
-The application should be designed to scale, the organization is targetting this application to crawl millions of documents a year
+The application should be designed to scale, the organization is targetting this application to crawl millions of documents a year.

 There must be a front end and it must:
 * Allow the user to enter for a name, including first, middle, and last name